Bonsailinse/haven-hub/README.md

-# haven-hub
+# Haven Hub
-The web interface for haven (and blisskeeper), the Discord and Twitch bots to create and maintain a safe environment for communities.
+The web interface for Haven and Blisskeeper, the Discord and Twitch bots to create and maintain a safe environment for communities.